anvay5177/Hello-World/README.md

 # Hello-World
-Hello world programs have been added in different languages.
+Hello world programs have been added in various languages.